phdbaloo/dotconfig/README.md

 TBD

 **Tmux :**
-TBD
+Different versions of tmux are present with different themes and their config<D-s>.

 **Zshrc :**
 Default choice of shell.
-Simple config wit a couple plugins and a basic theme from zsh themselves.
+Simple config with a couple plugins and a basic theme from zsh themselves.

 **Bashrc :**
 TBD

+**Kitty :**
+Default choice for a terminal editor.
+Current theme and config files